Shannma/Shannon-Matthew-STAT540/Practice Assignment/STAT_540_Practice_Assignment.md

 ### How my Graph is Informative:

 This graph is informative as it allows for better visualization of trends within the data frame.
 As a result, this graph is clearly able to demonstrate that the dose of vitamin C delivered is positively correlated with tooth length.
 As well, this graph is able to demonstrate that there is no observable difference between delivery method at the high dose of 2.0 mg/day while orange juice appears to confer a greater advantage on tooth growth at the lower doses of 0.5 and 1.0 mg/day.
-Statistical analysis is required to determine if thesse observations are significant, however.
+Statistical analysis is required to determine if these observations are significant, however.

 ### Why I Chose to Present the Data This Way: